ilameya/ParkGrid-IoT/README.md

 # ParkGrid
-Smart-City Parking Monitoring Platform

-ParkGrid is a real-time IoT-based parking monitoring system designed for smart-city environments.
+A real-time IoT-based parking monitoring system designed for smart-city environments.

 ParkGrid provides a lightweight, event-driven platform to monitor parking slot occupancy, detect illegal parking behavior, and generate real-time insights and alerts.

-The system is fully containerized and can be deployed locally using Docker Compose.
+The system is fully containerized and can be deployed locally using Docker.

 ---